openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-common-pixelunits.md

 public func vp2px(value: Length): Option<Length>
 ```

-**Function:** Converts a value in vp units to px units.<br>Note: By default, the conversion uses the virtual pixel ratio of the screen where the current UI instance resides.
-If no UI instance exists, the default screen's virtual pixel ratio is used.
+**Function:** Converts a value in vp units to a value in px units.<br>Note: By default, the conversion uses the virtual pixel ratio of the screen where the current UI instance resides.
+If the UI instance has not been created, the conversion uses the virtual pixel ratio of the default screen.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full